la2050/archive/_projects/2016/those-who-can-teach-elevating-teacher-solutions-for-student-needs.md

   in English and Language Arts and Math","Student education pipeline","Students’ perceived sense of safety at and on the way to school","Suspension and expulsion rates"]
+project_proposal_impact:
+  - College matriculation rates
+  - District-wide graduation rates
+  - Proficiency in English and Language Arts and Math
+  - Student education pipeline
+  - Students’ perceived sense of safety at and on the way to school
+  - Suspension and expulsion rates
+project_proposal_description: >-
+  E4E-LA is building a movement of teachers to take action on behalf of student success.
+As our district responds to decades of demand for better public schools by trying to implement higher standards, healthier school climates, and improved rates of entry to colleges and careers, E4E-LA provides teachers with opportunities to learn about education policy, network with policy makers, and participate in leadership development and advocacy campaigns to make LA a great place to learn and teach.
+project_areas:
+  - LAUSD
 project_proposal_best_place: >-
   To help transform LAUSD into a great place to learn and teach, we are building a teacher-led movement for education equity.
 In doing so, we will continue